HighHillz/Restaurant_Management_DBS/readme.md

 ## Updates
 - New: Customer login and dashboard
 - New: Customers can view their purchase history
+- New: Ability to create new accounts (Removed dummy credentials)
 - New: Ability to navigate back to home page from login page
 - Modification: Buttons are neatly placed
 - Modification: Manage Restaurant is now Menu Management